DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Fire Modes ##

+Note: Please refer to GUI tooltips for more details

 Mode | Targets | Prioritizes | Requirements | Can use Custom AI | Weapon Example | Enabled by Default
 :---: | :---   | :---        | :---         | :---:             | :---: | :---:
 Default | Same as base AI | Same as base AI | None | No | All weapons | Yes